jroosenschoon/serialize-me/README.md

 ## Introduction
 ___
+The goal of `serializeme` is to provide a streamlined way to create networking packets and to extract the fields from networking packets.
+There are two primary classes:
+* `serialize.py` which will encode decimal values in a specified size into a byte array
+* `deserialize.py` which will decode a byte string given the way the bytes are laid out.
 ### Overview
 ___
+`serializeme` consists of the following components:
 | Component      | Description     |
 | :------------- | :----------: |
 |  [serializeme]("https://github.com/jroosenschoon/serialize-me/tree/main/serializeme") | serializeme is a library meant for building network packets from user-specified fields  |